plumed-nest/plumed-nest/Info.md

   PLUMED-enhanced simulation (or analysis) along with some additional information.
   More detailed instructions and the form to upload a contribution can be found [here](Contribute.html).

-* __How to cite PLUMED-NEST__

-  If you deposited your data on PLUMED-NEST, we invite you to add the following sentence to your manuscript:

-  *All the data and PLUMED input files required to reproduce the results reported in this paper can be found on PLUMED-NEST (www.plumed-nest.org), the public repository of the PLUMED consortium [cite ref].*

 * __How to find a project in PLUMED-NEST__

   The list of contributions to PLUMED-NEST from current members of the PLUMED consortium as well as other researchers